2020 Illinois Senate election: Close races

-Senate President Election
+Senate President election

 On November 14, 2019, then-Senate President John Cullerton announced he would retire from the Illinois Senate.
 Then-Assistant Majority Leader Don Harmon and Majority Leader Kimberly A. Lightford were the two lawmakers being backed for the Senate President election.
 Harmon was elected as the 39th Senate President of the Illinois Senate on January 19, 2020.

 Elections by district

 District 1

 The 1st district, located in the Chicago area, includes parts of Forest View as well as all or parts of the Chicago neighborhoods of Archer Heights, Armour Square, Bridgeport, Brighton Park, Chicago Lawn, Garfield Ridge, Lower West Side, McKinley Park, Near South Side, Near West Side, New City, and West Elsdon.
-The district has been represented by Democrat Antonio Munoz since January 9, 1999.
+The district had been represented by Democrat Antonio Munoz since January 9, 1999.
 Munoz faced Froy Jimenez, a CPS history teacher and soccer coach, for the Democratic nomination.
 After winning the Democratic nomination, Munoz faced no other ballot-listed candidates in the general election.